Italo Scanga: Potato Famine sculpture series

 The politics that concern Scanga here are not specific to Italy, in fact this particular source of inspiration is derived from a different peasant culture, the rural class of Ireland.
 Soon after his move to the West Coast in 1978, Scanga read detailed information on the infamous Irish Potato Famines of the late 1840s.
 As he almost always does, he began to research this sociopolitical tragedy and quickly realized the enormity of the facts and figures.
 Close to one million Irish dead, over a million emigrated caused by successive failures of the staple food crop the white potato.
 Waves of economic and social upheaval raced through the poor rural class as did epidemics of cholera, typhus, dysentery and scurvy.
 The population of a nation was decimated in a few decades from 7 million to well under 3 million.

 Scanga's research revealed that it was not simply the blight and natural forces that caused so enormous a loss, but the presence in Ireland of a domineering political force—Great Britain.
 The failure of Great Britain to aid the Irish during the crucial years of 1846 through the 1850s, the almost inhuman absence of aid for a country that was almost totally dependent on the British, was the injustice that moved Scanga to create his sculptures.

-Thus Scanga attempts to reinvigorate this century-old conflict and restore some of the feelings lost on us today.
-These events have, as have many, long ago been embroidered by myth, homogenized by history.
-In a very real sense, Scanga's work is anti-historical, as he tries to undo what the selectivity of history made palatable—he searches for the primal impact, the distilled significance of what really happened—not just facts and figures but sensibility.
+Scanga attempts to reinvigorate this century-old conflict and restore some of the feelings lost today.
+These events have been embroidered by myth, homogenized by history.
+Scanga's work is anti-historical, as he tries to undo what the selectivity of history made palatable.
+Scanga searches for not just facts and figures but sensibility.

-As part icon and part offering, Scanga's newest works encompass both contemplation and action.
+Scanga's newest works encompass both contemplation and action.
 These two polarities—thinking and doing—are part of the political process as well.
-These "Potato Famine" works rekindle our own abilities to be politically conscious, as they are both a reminder and a reinterpretation of universal political injustices wherever they occur.